jaclu/tmux-menus/README.md

 The only hint is that the menu is terminated instantaneously.

-Since this test is far from perfect, and some computers are really slow, the current assumption is that if it was displayed < 0.5 seconds, it was likely due to screen size.
+Since this test is far from perfect, and some computers are really slow, the current assumption is that if it was displayed < 0.1 seconds, it was likely due to screen size.
+On really slow systems, the cut-off is 0.5 seconds, since they would typically need > 0.1 just to process the menu.
 In that case this error will be displayed on the status-bar:

 ```tmux